-In the next two class sessions, we are going to further distinguish some of the hallmark of the academic study of religion.
-Just as those in the health sciences (e.g. medical doctors, kinesiologists, therapists of various kinds) have practice a more robust approach to conceptualizing health than the general public, scholars of religion similarly have a more robust approach to thinking about religion than most are accustomed.
+In the next two class sessions, we are going to further distinguish some of the hallmarks of the academic study of religion.
+Just as those in the health sciences (e.g. medical doctors, kinesiologists, therapists of various kinds) practice a more robust approach to conceptualizing health than the general public, scholars of religion similarly have a more robust approach to thinking about religion than most are accustomed.

 To be clear, the distinction between general public knowledge and that of the scholarly specialists should not be conflated with better or worse.
 But the expectations and conditions under which scholars and the general public discuss these matters are different.

 Here’s an example.
 When my kids are sick, I may be able to make them feel better, stronger, happier, etc. by giving them popsicles, feeding them chicken soup, and letting them stay home and play games instead of going to school.
 They may even think I’m an awesome dad for doing so.

 Doing the dad thing and taking them to the doctor is essentially the same, right?